rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 <img src="/images/rekognition/photo-pile.jpg" alt="drawing" height="200"/>
 <figcaption>Photo by @jontyson on Unsplash</figcaption>

-* AWS Rekognition is an exceptional image preprocessing utility for data scientists
+* Quality training imagery is critical for building robust neural networks
-* Image label verification with Rekognition is a superior alternative to Mechanical Turk
+* AWS Rekognition can be leveraged as an image processing utility for a variety of data science applications
-* Boto3 enables fast development & deployment of machine learning on AWS services
+* Verifying image labels with Rekognition is a simple, cost-effective alternative to Mechanical Turk

 The predictive quality of any machine learning algorithm is a function of data quantity and quality.
 Training neural networks for image recognition is no exception, requiring at least 800 high-quality photos per class.
 Compared to numerical or categorical data, which can be easily screened for unexpected types and null values, working with imagery raises more questions: